 - $10 million for a business case to upgrade the remaining sections of Waterford-Tamborine Rd from:

 - Albert St/Kingston Rd (Waterford) to North St (Logan Village)

 - Hotz Rd (Logan Village) to Camp Cable Rd (Logan Village/Yarrabilba)

-- Congestion is already a major issue, with 14,000 vehicles using this single lane road every day through Tamborine, Jimboomba, Yarrabilba, Logan Village, Buccan and Waterford
+- Congestion is already a major issue, with 14,000 vehicles using the road every day through Tamborine, Jimboomba, Yarrabilba, Logan Village, Buccan and Waterford.

 - Traffic can often be at a standstill for more than a kilometre north and south of the town centre